Inflectra/spira-documentation/docs/SpiraCapture/User-Guide.md

 Each event shows certain standard information to make it easy to navigate and browse the data.

-* Where relevant, a thumbail of the screenshot taken with the event
+* Where relevant, a thumbnail of the screenshot taken with the event
 * The time that the event occurred
 * An icon showing the type of event
 * Where relevant, information recording along with the event (for instance, the url moved to, the keys typed, or the place in the DOM where you clicked)